Orion (spacecraft): Launch and recovery

-In May 2011, the ESA director general announced a possible collaboration with NASA to work on a successor to the Automated Transfer Vehicle (ATV).
-On June 21, 2012, Airbus Defence and Space announced that they had been awarded two separate studies, each worth €6.5 million, to evaluate the possibilities of using technology and experience gained from ATV and Columbus related work for future missions.
-The first looked into the possible construction of a service module which would be used in tandem with the Orion CM.
-The second examined the possible production of a versatile multi purpose orbital vehicle.

-On November 21, 2012, the ESA decided to develop an ATV-derived service module for Orion.
-The service module is being manufactured by Airbus Defence and Space in Bremen, Germany.
-NASA announced on January 16, 2013, that the ESA service module will first fly on Artemis I, the debut launch of the Space Launch System.

-Testing of the European service module began in February 2016, at the Space Power Facility.

-On February 16, 2017, a €200 million contract was signed between Airbus and the European Space Agency for the production of a second European service module for use on the first crewed Orion flight, Artemis II.

-On October 26, 2018, the first unit for Artemis I was assembled in full at Airbus Defence and Space's factory in Bremen, Germany.
+During launch, the spacecraft is equipped with a launch abort system (LAS), attached to the nose of the spacecraft.
+The spacecraft is covered by a fiberglass "Boost Protective Cover" that shields the crew module from aerodynamic and impact stresses during the first 2 1/2 minutes of ascent.

+The capsule is recovered by parachute-assisted water landing.
+The parachute system is derived from those used on Apollo spacecraft and Space Shuttle Solid Rocket Boosters and is constructed of Nomex.

 Launch Abort System (LAS)

+Artemis II's upper mission stage with the LAS cone.

 In the event of an emergency on the launch pad or during ascent, the Launch Abort System (LAS) will separate the crew module from the launch vehicle using three solid rocket motors: an abort motor (AM), an attitude control motor (ACM), and a jettison motor (JM).
 The AM provides the thrust needed to accelerate the capsule, while the ACM is used to point the AM and the jettison motor separates the LAS from the crew capsule.
 On July 10, 2007, Orbital Sciences, the prime contractor for the LAS, awarded Alliant Techsystems (ATK) a $62.5 million sub-contract to "design, develop, produce, test and deliver the launch abort motor," which uses a "reverse flow" design.
 On July 9, 2008, NASA announced that ATK had completed construction of a vertical test stand at a facility in Promontory, Utah to test launch abort motors for the Orion spacecraft.
 Another long-time space motor contractor, Aerojet, was awarded the jettison motor design and development contract for the LAS.
 As of September 2008, Aerojet has, along with team members Orbital Sciences, Lockheed Martin and NASA, successfully demonstrated two full-scale test firings of the jettison motor.
 This motor is used on every flight, as it separates the LAS from the vehicle after both a successful launch and a launch abort.